EventStore/EventStore-Client-Dotnet/docs/docs/reading-events/basics.md

 All events in EventStoreDB belong to an individual stream name.
 When reading events you can pick the name of the stream you want to read from.
 Then you can choose whether to read that stream forwards or backwards.

 All events have a `StreamPosition`, that is it's place in the stream, represented by a `ulong` and a `Position` that is the events logical position that is represented by `CommitPosition` and a `PreparePosition`.
-This means that when reading events you have to supply a different "position" depending on if you are reading from a stream or the `$all` stream
+This means that when reading events you have to supply a different "position" depending on if you are reading from a stream or the `$all` stream.

-## Reading events
-- Reading events basic
-- handling stream being missing
-- systems events
-- reading all stream
-- links to guidance about checkpointing
-- reading forwards and backwards (and positioning)
-- additional info about async enumerable
-- user creds